A Novices Guide to Buying a Second Hand Log Cabin

 Most insects invade log homes because they like the moisture, therefore the most effective way to reduce insect infestations is to get rid of rotten logs and replace them.

-Chinking is the sealant between the logs.
-In particular, you should check the condition of the chinking and that is it all intact.
+Caulking (chinking) is the sealant between the logs.
+In particular, you should check the condition of the caulk and that is it all intact.

-If there are: chunks missing; gaps or tears; or if the chinking is messy, this shows the cabin hasn’t been maintained very well.
+If there are: chunks missing; gaps or tears; or if the caulking is messy, this shows the cabin hasn’t been maintained very well.

-Chinking is easy to remove and replace, so poor chinking is not an indicator that you shouldn’t buy a log home, rather, an indicator of poor maintenance.
+This material is easy to remove and replace, so poor application is not an indicator that you shouldn’t buy a log home, rather, an indicator of poor maintenance.

-Remember, older cement-based chinking requires far more maintenance than today’s supple elastomeric chinking that moves with your cabin as it settles – You can read more about log cabin chinking and cabin maintenance
+Remember, older cement-based materials requires far more maintenance than today’s supple elastomeric materials that moves with your cabin as it settles – You can read more about log cabin chinking and cabin maintenance

 Checks are splits or cracks in the cabin’s logs.
 Checking is a normal part of logs drying out.